NaturalZh/qmk_firmware07072023/keyboards/skyloong/gk75/bl/ansi/readme.md

-# The GK75 BL is an Backlight Keyboard with an encoder.
+# The GK75 BL ansi is an Backlight ansi layout Keyboard with an encoder.

 ![GK75 BL ansi](https://i.imgur.com/G9PrQtth.png)